jan-hen-hel/micro-segmentation/experiment-1/Readme.md

 ### For APU-10, APU-11, APU-12

-1. Clone this repository at /srv.
-The firmware contains a shell-script that supports it.
-2. Run the dedicated `apu_NN_install.sh` script, stored at `mesh_router_setup`.
+1. Run the dedicated `apu_NN_install.sh` script, stored at `mesh_router_setup`.
 The script will install some OpenWRT packages, add some UCI-configuration and reboot the router to apply all configuration-changes
-3. Execute `flow_rules_apu_NN.sh` to install dedicated OpenFlow rules on each device.
+2. Execute `flow_rules_apu_NN.sh` to install dedicated OpenFlow rules on each device.
 The scripts utilize `ovs-ofctl` to locally generate OpenFLow packages and install them in OpenFlows table

 ### For APU-20, APU-21, APU-22